aerogear/aerogear.org/docs/specs/aerogear-server-push/index.markdown

 * A company has different backends (small/simple apps for different tasks) - and these different backends could be able to reach all (or some) of the company's mobile apps.

-**Goal**: Any (JBoss/AeroGear powered) mobile application, that is backed by JBoss technology (e.g. admin console, Errai, drools, etc.), is able to easily work with mobile push messages.
-For a JBoss "backend application" it should be as simple as possible, to send messages to its different mobile clients.
+**Goal**: To make any (JBoss/AeroGear powered) mobile application, that is backed by JBoss technology (e.g. admin console, Errai, drools, etc.), work easily with mobile push messages.
+For a JBoss "backend application" it should be as simple as possible to send messages to its different mobile clients.

 ## Definitions